wandb/docs/docs/guides/hosting/manage-users.md

 Use the `Members` tab in the Team's settings page to invite users to your team.

 :::info
-If a user is not already a part of the organization when being added to a team, they will be automatically added at the organization-level as well.
+Members of a team inherit the organization that the team is a part of.
 :::

 1. Navigate to the Team's Settings page.